isaac-jordan/social-face-recog/README.md

 # Social Face Recogniser
-Built at St Andrews University Hackathon 2016
+Built at St Andrews University Hackathon 2016.

+There is a demonstration available on YouTube [here](https://www.youtube.com/watch?v=tSztEQt3VQE).

 ## Inspiration
 Originally intended to be an Oculus Rift application, Social Face Recogniser uses computer vision technology to first identify that faces exist, and then recognise who those faces are.